 Note that we are still working on producing figures to complement the text.
 We will update this document as soon as the figures are ready.
 Note also that this is a provisional document and some final corrections may be made for accuracy and/or completeness.
 Feedback is most welcome!

-In order to generate a list of possible haplotypes, the program first builds an assembly graph for each active region (determined in the previous step) using the reference sequence as a template.
+To do so, the program first builds an assembly graph for each active region (determined in the previous step) using the reference sequence as a template.
 Then, it takes each read in turn and attempts to match it to a segment of the graph.
 Whenever portions of a read do not match the local graph, the program adds new nodes to the graph to account for the mismatches.
 After this process has been repeated with many reads, it typically yields a complex graph with many possible paths.
 However, because the program keeps track of how many reads support each path segment, we can select only the most likely (well-supported) paths.
-These likely paths are then used to build the haplotype sequences which will be used for scoring and genotyping in the next step.
+These likely paths are then used to build the haplotype sequences which will be used to call variants and assign per-sample genotypes in the next steps.

 First, we construct the reference assembly graph, which starts out as a simple directed DeBruijn graph.
 This involves decomposing the reference sequence into a succession of kmers (pronounced "kay-mers"), which are small sequence subunits that are k bases long.
 Each kmer sequence overlaps the previous kmer by k-1 bases.
 The resulting graph can be represented as a series of nodes and connecting edges indicating the sequential relationship between the adjacent bases.
 At this point, all the connecting edges have a weight of 0.